 One thing that rats, mice, and all other rodents have in common is their ever-growing front incisors.
 Rodents use their strong front teeth for many things, including chewing their way into buildings, gathering food, and defense.
 To keep their teeth healthy and from overgrowing, rodents constantly gnaw on objects they come across.
 Mice, rats, and other rodents that move into a building cause many problems for people and our structures.
 They damage wires, pipes, drywall, flooring, and, wood trim with their chewing habits.
 With a high metabolism, rodents are always on the lookout for food.
 Inside our homes, they quickly contaminate food and surfaces with saliva and excrement.
 Rodents also spread a lot of diseases and introduce parasites into that make people ill.
 Never tolerate the presence of rodents in our around your home or business.

 Helpful tips to prevent problems with rodents: Make your home less available to rodents by sealing gaps around windows, doors, and cracks in the foundation and exterior walls.
 Use a material that can stand up to their strong teeth like metal flashing or steel wool to fill in spaces located around wires, pipes, and other utilities entering your home.
 Rodents, like any living creature, like to live near sources of water, so repairing leaky pipes, clearing out clogged gutters, and eliminating containers in your yard that collect water is important.
 Limit a rodent's access to food by placing tight-fitting lids on trash cans and compost bins, picking up uneaten pet food every evening, and harvesting fruits and vegetables from gardens.
 Inside, remove food from their original containers and place inside containers with airtight lids.
 Never leave food out in the open on counters or tables.
 Store fruits and vegetables in the refrigerator.
-If you are dealing with rodents, contact the professionals at Anver Pest Control.
+If you are dealing with rodents, contact the professionals at Anver Pest Control for the best rodent removal in Henderson, NV.
 Our rodent control services will help you to maintain a property that is free of rodents and other pests!

 Spiders live outside in various places; in fact, whenever you are outside, there are more than likely spiders lurking nearby.
 Spiders are predators and feed only on other living things.
 The spider's feeding habits help control populations of dangerous and nuisance pests, including mosquitoes, flies, and garden pests.
 To hunt, spiders use specialized mouthparts (fangs) to inject venom and paralyze their prey.
 Some species living in our area like the black widow spider have venom strong enough to affect a person's health if a bite were to occur.
 But luckily, most of the spiders we run into daily, including the large wolf spider pose us no threats, except giving us goosebumps!